Nomination Eligibility and Checklist

 2. Organizational affiliation and title (if applicable)

-Nomination (250-word limit for each section)
+Nomination (300-word limit for each section, 100-word minimum for each section)

 1. Describe the nominee’s volunteer SERVICE.